 2017 NCAA Tournament Bracket: Latest Projection of the Field of 68

-Hate on RPI all you want, but it's still the primary metric the NCAA selection committee uses in selecting and seeding the field.
-KenPom.com rankings and strength of schedule were also crucial pieces of this projection, but prepare yourself for many mentions of how teams have fared against the teams in varying ranges of RPI ranks.
+Hate on RPI all you want, but it's still the primary metric the NCAA selection committee uses in picking and seeding the field.
+KenPom.com rankings and strength of schedule were also crucial pieces of this projection, but prepare yourself for many mentions of how teams have fared against opponents in varying ranges of the RPI.

 As always, we'll take a look at the last five teams to make the field, the first five out and a few on the horizon.